 Documenting Democracy: History, Politics, Citizenship

-The projects conducted in this research area explore the unique complexity of Indian democracy through a variety of perspectives, timeframes and scales of observation.
-Historians scrutinize key moments and places in the co-construction of the nation and its diverse communities; political scientists, focusing on various institutions, observe the transformations of political representation; and sociologists analyse a number of public policies that exemplify ongoing redefinitions of citizenship.
+The projects conducted in this research area explore the unique complexity of Indian democracy through various perspectives, timeframes and scales of observation.
+Historians scrutinize key moments and places in the co-construction of the nation and its diverse communities; political scientists, focusing on various institutions, observe the transformations of political representation; and sociologists analyse several public policies that exemplify ongoing redefinitions of citizenship.

 • History and Memory